 Natural and unfiltered.
-From a brand that's been making pure honey since 1972.
-Tested for impurities including pesticides and herbicides.
-Has a loyal following of repeat customers who rave about the quality and flavor.
+Well-established brand since 1972.
+Tested for impurities, including pesticides and herbicides.
+Repeat customers rave about quality and flavor.

 Some bottles arrived damaged and/or with broken seals.
-A few reports of crystallized honey upon arrival.
+A few reports of crystallization.

 Raw, unfiltered honey; U.S. Grade A. Thick and easy to spread on foods like biscuits and toast.
 Has a pleasant flavor.
 Large 3-pound jar for a reasonable price.

 Comes in plastic jars that aren't sealed very well.
 Not organic.
 A few owners found the label confusing and question if it's pasteurized.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Not only is it delicious and sweet, but the right honey is good for you.
 It can be rich in nutrients and antioxidants, soothe your throat, and possibly even help lower your blood pressure.
 Honey comes in a wide variety of flavors with no two jars tasting exactly the same, and it is recognized as the only fresh food that doesn’t spoil.